avainslie/Assignment3/README.md

 ## Results

-The final version of the project has a simple UI with the generation count, the current nest block count, and the high score of most nest blocks acheived.
+The final version of the project has a simple UI with the generation count, the current nest block count, and the high score of most nest blocks acheived (updates after each generation finishes).

 <img width="1036" alt="Screen Shot 2021-03-29 at 8 33 22 PM" src="https://user-images.githubusercontent.com/50717419/112924819-0b2b9380-90ce-11eb-994e-7962673f9474.png">

+Training the network over multiple generations should produce a higher nest block count.

 <img width="1431" alt="Screen Shot 2021-03-28 at 5 38 13 PM" src="https://user-images.githubusercontent.com/50717419/112926930-6317c980-90d1-11eb-93af-8d6b2cc3d15a.png">